 The competition for investment, customers and partners has increased.
-We are not yet as well-connected as we would like and need to address this.
 We recognise the growth of the private rented sector locally as well as the ambitions of other housing providers and are keen that we do not lose out.
 Our commitment to collaborate with peer housing associations will be important in securing our position.